020 7404 9390

 There have been various notable cases highlighting the complexities of special contribution claims in divorce proceedings.

-The case draws parallels with the 2017 High Court Vardags victory (Chai v Peng [2017] EWHC 92 (Fam)), where Vardags refuted a claim for special contribution successfully arguing that homemakers deserve equal remuneration upon divorce.
-Vardags client, Pauline Chai, was awarded £64 million from her former husband, the hugely successful business tycoon and entrepreneur Khoo Kay Peng, concluding a four-year divorce battle.
+The case draws parallels with the 2017 High Court Vardags victory in Chai v Peng [2017] EWHC 92 (Fam), where Vardags refuted a claim for special contribution successfully arguing that homemakers deserve equal remuneration upon divorce.
+Our client was awarded £64 million from her former husband, the hugely successful business tycoon and entrepreneur Khoo Kay Peng, concluding a four-year divorce battle.

 If you are currently navigating the complex waters of divorce and wish to explore and/or safeguard your interests in the context of special contributions, our highly experienced family lawyers and financial forensics team are skilled and well-versed in providing tailor-made advice to meet your needs and craft and/or defend these specialised legal arguments.